-Wave 2 could be easily coopted by incumbents.
-It was an era of pugnacious public talk, but with private negotiations around partnership and collaboration.
+Wave 2 was an era of pugnacious public talk, but with private negotiations around partnership and collaboration.
 Banks needed startups and vice versa.
 Wave 3 is harder for incumbents to control.
-It is not being financed by incumbent VCs and this wave of ventures need less capital, because they don’t need to buy giant server farms in order to scale (the user’s machines are the servers).
-There is still a lot of opportunity for incumbents to add value, but they do not control the pace of change.
+Wave 3 is not being financed by incumbent VCs and this wave of ventures need less capital, because they don’t need to buy giant server farms in order to scale (the user’s machines are the servers).
+There is still a lot of opportunity for incumbents to add value, but incumbents do not control the pace of change.

-The ICO innovation was to raise money without selling securities.
-You get customers to buy your coins which they can use to buy your products.
+The ICO innovation enables customers who are also investors.
 That is a “back to the future” world.
 It is like Wave 1 when we financed from customer revenue.
 This puts entrepreneurs fully in control.
 The incumbent can no longer call a VC and say “we would like to buy Company X in your portfolio”.

 Get fresh daily insights from an amazing team of Fintech thought leaders around the world.
 Ride the Fintech wave by reading us daily in your email.